 Federal agencies have been given significant discretion in connection with rulemaking pursuant to and implementation of the Dodd-Frank Act.
-It is unclear what impact the Trump administration's policies and a Republican majority in the Senate will have on the Dodd-Frank Act and the resulting impact on Guardian's business, financial condition or results of operations.
-Although the Democratic majority in the House of Representatives is unlikely to consider a full repeal of the Dodd-Frank Act, Guardian cannot predict whether any proposal to amend the Dodd-Frank Act will be implemented and whether it would have a material effect on its business, financial condition or operations and cannot currently identify the risks, if any, that may be posed to Guardian's business as a result of changes to, or legislative replacements for, Dodd-Frank.
+Additionally, it is unclear what impact the Biden administration's policies and a Democratic majority in the Senate and House of Representatives will have on the Dodd-Frank Act and the resulting impact on Guardian's business, financial condition or results of operations.
+Guardian cannot predict whether any proposal to amend the Dodd-Frank Act will be implemented and whether it would have a material effect on its business, financial condition or operations and cannot currently identify the risks, if any, that may be posed to Guardian's business as a result of changes to, or legislative replacements for, Dodd-Frank.
+Guardian cannot predict whether any such legislation or regulatory changes will be adopted, or what impact they will have on Guardian's business, financial condition or results of operations.